buudee625/new-coders-bible/ultimate-glossary.md

 - **Machine code**: Machine code consisting of binary instructions (1s and 0s) that are directly understandable by the CPU.

-## Misc Glossary

-- **Anagram**: A word or phrase made by using the letters of another word or phrase in a different order. e.g. Cat and Act.
-- **Pangram**: A sentence or verse that contains all the letters of the alphabet. e.g. "A quick brown fox jumps over the lazy dog".
-- **Ambigram**: A word or design that retains meaning when viewed from a different direction or perspective (or upside-down).
-- **Palindrome**: A word, phrase, or sequence that reads the same backward as forward. e.g. Racecar.
-- **Portmanteau**: A word made by combining two words. e.g. Brunch = Breakfast + Lunch.
-- **Snake case**: some_variable (separate words with underscore "_")
-- **Camel case**: someVariable (capitalize each word except the first)
-- **Pascal case**: SomeVariable (capitalize each word)

 </br >

 ## Installer, Package Manager, Compiler, Etc